florentLutz/FAST-OAD-CS23-HE/docs/documentation/models/propulsion/source/pemfc/models.rst

 The :math:`V_{\text{operating}}` represents the operating voltage of the fuel cell under standard conditions, while :math:`V_r` is the reversible open-circuit voltage, determined by the Gibbs free energy of the chemical reaction.
-:math:`V_{\text{activation}}` corresponds to the activation loss caused by the kinetic energy barrier at both electrodes .
-The losses of the oxygen reduce reaction is significant more pronounced than the other side under low current density :cite:`juschus:2021`. :math:`V_{\text{ohmic}}` denotes the ohmic loss due to the electrical resistance of the electrodes, and :math:`V_{\text{mass-transport}}` represents the mass-transport loss, which occurs when reactant gases, such as oxygen or fuel, face diffusion limitations at the electrodes.
+:math:`V_{\text{activation}}` corresponds to the activation loss caused by the kinetic energy barrier at both electrodes :cite:`juschus:2021`, :math:`V_{\text{ohmic}}` denotes the ohmic loss due to the electrical resistance of the electrodes , and :math:`V_{\text{mass-transport}}` represents the mass-transport loss, which occurs when reactant gases, such as oxygen or fuel, face diffusion limitations at the electrodes.

 There are two polarization curve implemented in this component to model single layer operating voltage.
 The empirical PEMFC polarization model is based on an empirical model of Aerostak 200W PEMFC derived by :cite:`hoogendoorn:2018`.
 The analytical PEMFC